Ferdinand VII: Marriages

 Ferdinand VII married four times.
 His first wife died of tuberculosis, the second died in childbirth, and the third died of "a fever".
 His fourth wife outlived him by 45 years.

 In 1802, he married his first cousin Princess Maria Antonia of Naples and Sicily (1784–1806), daughter of Ferdinand I of the Two Sicilies and Marie Caroline of Austria.
 Her two pregnancies in 1804 and 1805 both ended in miscarriages.

 In 1816, Ferdinand married his niece Maria Isabel of Portugal (1797–1818), daughter of his older sister Carlota Joaquina and John VI of Portugal.
 They had a daughter who lived only five months, and a stillborn daughter.

-On 20 October 1819, in Madrid, Ferdinand married the daughter of his father's first cousin Maximilian, Prince of Saxony and of his mother's first cousin Caroline of Parma, Princess Maria Josepha Amalia of Saxony (1803–1829).
+On 20 October 1819, in Madrid, Ferdinand married the daughter of his father's first cousin Maximilian, Prince of Saxony and of his mother's niece Caroline of Parma, Princess Maria Josepha Amalia of Saxony (1803–1829).
 They had no children.

 Lastly, on 27 May 1829, Ferdinand married another niece, Maria Christina of the Two Sicilies (1806–1878), daughter of his younger sister Maria Isabella of Spain and of their first cousin Francis I of the Two Sicilies, who was also the brother of Ferdinand's first wife.
 They had two surviving daughters, the older of whom succeeded Ferdinand upon his death.